dweprinz/dweprinz.github.io/index.md

 # Current projects

+## Responsible AI
+A large part of my week is spent on responsible AI.
+At my job this is one of my main topics of interest.
+Outside of work I also work on responsible AI, mainly by reading blogs and papers.
+I primarily focus on AI in possible high-risk settings, such as policing, defense and education.

 ## AI Safety
 I have participated in the AGI Safety Fundamentals programme 2023, where I explored AI safety research with fellow interested students.
 I am currently a member of the recently founded AI Safety Initiative Amsterdam ([AISIA](https://aisafetyamsterdam.com/)).
 Recently I participated in an AI Safety Hackathon in Delft.